 Ensuring Hive Health Post-Harvest

-Post-harvest, it’s crucial to ensure bee hive health.
-Bees need sufficient honey reserves to survive, especially during lean times.
-Failing to leave enough honey can jeopardize their survival.
+Post-harvest, it's crucial to ensure hive health.
+Bees need sufficient honey reserves to survive, especially during lean times — failing to leave enough can jeopardize their survival.
+Post-harvest practices like feeding bees and returning empty frames help maintain hive health.

 Feeding Bees If Necessary

 In warmer climates, bees need around 40 pounds of honey reserves, while those in colder areas may require up to 100 pounds for winter survival.
-If stores are low, consider feeding them with sugar syrup and nutritional supplements.
-Additionally, it’s important to know how much honey reserves are necessary for their survival.
+If stores are low, consider feeding them with sugar syrup and nutritional supplements to prevent malnutrition during times when natural food sources are limited.

 Returning Empty Frames